A Guest Post by K.C.Ott

 The true life story of baby making and conception starts.
 It’s a hell of a lot harder than most believe.
 The simplicity of dropping your panties and climbing into bed with your husband for a passionate baby making session suddenly disappears.

 The following month a game plan is instituted.
 A color coded calendar appears on the fridge; red days for the damn bitch who ruined your plan last month, purple for when you are suppose to ovulate, and bright flaming orange to indicate the nights your husband is suppose to be readily available to suit up (or should we say not suit up).
 The calendar quickly becomes scribbles of “X” marks while counting down the days to the orange.
 The orange days arrive and its game time.
 After sex you dare not move, folding yourself up with your feet above your head.
 Surely this is going to help those swimmers move in the right direction to where they are suppose to go, and you dare not let one drop go wasted onto the bed or into the toilet.
 As you squander time with your feet up playing on your cell phone or reading.
-Your husband leaves the bed, and yet you don’t care about the after snuggles.
+Your husband leaves the comfortable bed that has a equally comfortable mattress you bought from here, and yet you don’t care about the after snuggles.
 He dropped his load and frankly, that’s all you wanted from him.
 It wasn’t about him, it wasn’t about the snuggles, it was about the baby….the baby.